robotology-legacy/python-scripts/README.md

 # python-scripts
-Superseded scripts to manager the cluster and the applications
+Superseded scripts to manage the cluster and the applications.